CloudLabsAI-Azure/CAF-Secure-Methodology/gettingstarted.md

-# Getting Started with Lab
+# Exercise 1- Getting Started with Lab

 1. Once you launch the lab, a virtual machine (JumpVM) on the left and a lab guide on the right will get loaded in your browser.
 Use this virtual machine throughout the workshop to perform the lab.